LiTIAN0/Thesis-Agent/README.md

 **A Note on Reproducibility:**

 We must account for the inherent stochastic nature of Large Language Models.
 When you execute these benchmark scripts, the exact statistical metrics will likely fluctuate.
-The quantitative results and tables reported in the thesis represent a single run evaluation.
 Therefore, you should expect minor variations in the reproduced success rates, latency, and total costs.
 These fluctuations are a normal characteristic of generative AI systems and do not invalidate the overall cost efficiency and performance trends demonstrated by the multi-agent architecture.

 ---